-In order to ensure that everyone can learn and have fun in a safe environment, all sailors must follow the rules and policies of the juniors camp program.
-The DSC uses a “three-strike policy” for juniors campers:
+In order to ensure that everyone can learn and have fun in a safe environment, all sailors must follow the rules and policies in place for our Summer Camp Programming.
+The DSC uses a “three-strike policy” for our campers:

 In addition, there are certain situations for which the DSC has a “zero-tolerance rule.”
-Based on the desire to operate the camps in such a way that all participants, instructors and members of the community are kept as safe as possible, there are certain behaviors which will not be tolerated.
 Specifically, this policy is designed to avoid any behaviors that jeopardize the safety of the participant, other campers, instructors or other members of the community.
-Some examples include: deliberately jumping off the boat, refusing to wear a life-jacket, bringing knives or other dangerous objects to camp, refusing to follow the directions of the instructors, and fighting.
+Some examples include: deliberately jumping off the boat, refusing to wear a life-jacket, refusing to apply sunscreen, bringing dangerous objects to camp, refusing to follow the directions of the instructors, and fighting.
 Refunds for dismissed students will be handled on a case-by-case basis.

 We reserve the right to expel any child for inappropriate or dangerous behavior (dangerous to themselves or others) without a refund.
-If you have a complaint, please call us at 410.727.0722 and we can discuss ways to improve the situation.
+If you have a complaint, please speak to our Camp Director.